Nomadic-Drones/mmwave_ti_ros/ros2_driver/README.md

-# TI mmWave ROS2 Package (Customized)
+# TI mmWave ROS2 Package

-### Based on updates from Pedrhom Nafisi (Texas Instruments)
+### Created by Pedrhom Nafisi, updates collaborated with JuneChul Roh (Texas Instruments)
 ---
-### Most recent change from Pedrhom Nafisi:
+### Release Notes

+#### ROS2 Driver v1.2.2 20 Aug 2024

+* Fixed launch file issues with legacy devices

+#### ROS2 Driver v1.2.1 15 Aug 2024

+* Added support for 6432 ES2
+* Improved 6432 configs to have better xyz positioning and velocity estimation

+#### ROS2 Driver v1.2.0 12 Mar 2024

+* Updated the launch files and the rviz file
+* Added a common launch file IWR6843.py for all the IWR6843x launch files.
+* CLI config file, command port, and data port can passed at the command line with launch arguments.
+* 6843{ISK,AOP}{Standard,Tracking,Occupancy}.py now call the common launch file.
+* Updated the rviz file to display the XYZ axes.
+* Updated to use the standard header message, std_msgs/Header.
+Note that "seq" field in the header was deprecated in ROS 2.
+* Removed ti_mmwave_rospkg/src/{build, install, log} folders.

+#### ROS2 Driver v1.1.1 12 Feb 2024

+* Updated ISK launch file to call correct configuration file

+#### ROS2 Driver v1.1.0 21 Nov 2023

+* Updated CMakeLists.txt to install the "cfg" folder.
+* Path to .cfg file is now set using get_package_share_directory().
+* Updated 6843*.py launch files to add a feature optionally disable rViz with an launch argument "rviz".
+To disable rViz, pass "rviz:=false" in the launch command.
+* Updated to get rid of error message at Ctrl+C termination
+* Compatible with reference to TI Robotics SDK for Jacinto Processors

-ROS2 Driver Created (1.0.0)
+#### ROS2 Driver Created v1.0.0 29 Aug 2023

-Initially derived from TI's original ROS1 package found in TI's Resource Explorer's [Radar Toolbox](https://dev.ti.com/tirex/global?id=RADAR_TOOLBOX).
+* Initially derived from TI's original ROS1 package found in TI's Resource Explorer's [Radar Toolbox](https://dev.ti.com/tirex/global?id=RADAR_TOOLBOX).

+---

 ### Differences from original ROS1 TI's version:
 1. Support ROS2 Humble as opposed to ROS1 Noetic.